The areca palm, otherwise known as butterfly palm, golden cane palm, bamboo palm, or its Latin name, Dypsis lutescens, is a native of Madagascar.

 Preparing the Soil

-Consider mixing peat or organic compost and perlite to the soil before planting to ensure the soil is slightly acidic and has plenty of nutrients for this heavy feeder.
+Consider mixing peat or organic compost and perlite into the soil before planting to ensure the soil is slightly acidic and has plenty of nutrients for this heavy feeder.

-You should also cut back on the dosage and/or frequency if the plant develops brown spots or leaf burn on the fronds.
+You should also cut back on the dosage and/or frequency if the plant develops brown spots or leaf burns on the fronds.

 More on Caring for Areca Palms